Cluster analysis with fit-clusters

 experiment.verbose = True

-.
-While it is true for DiviK and remaining algorithms within divik
+scikit-learn modelsFor a model to be used with fit-clusters, it needs to be marked as gin.configurable.
+While it is true for DiviK and remaining algorithms within divik package, scikit-learn requires additional setup.

 Import helper module: